Murlii-Manohar/StyleTextSwapp/README.md

 ## Additional Documentation

-- [DATABASE.md](DATABASE.md) - Details about the database schema and migration utilities
+- [DATABASE.md](DATABASE.md) - Details about the database schema and migration utility